JacobFV/plot-fortan-graphene/message_for_khadija.md

 ## Running the Twisted Bilayer Graphene Band Structure Calculator

-Hey beautiful!
+Hey Khadija!
 I've converted those Fortran files to Python for your professor's research project.
 Here's everything you need to know to run the band structure calculations:

 ### 📋 **Quick Setup**